Stereotactic Radiotherapy (SRS)

 Cancers Treated by Stereotactic Radiotherapy

-Stereotactic radiosurgery is used to treat a variety of brain tumors, including:
+Stereotactic radiosurgery is utilized in the treatment of various types of brain tumors, including:

 • Benign tumors